DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Conclusion

 \section{Conclusion}

-In this study, we present \textbf{RODASS}, a \textbf{R}obust \textbf{O}nline \textbf{D}omain \textbf{A}daptive \textbf{S}emantic \textbf{S}egmentation framework designed to handle adverse weather conditions.
-Our approach addresses the challenge of continuous domain shifts by dynamically targeting ambiguous classes that arise in online environments.
-The proposed DAP Mask strategy tailors mask generation based on scene disturbances, ensuring that the model focuses on the most uncertain regions.
-Additionally, our DSC Mix enhances learning for rare and ambiguous classes, surpassing the effectiveness of traditional source image buffers.
-Experiments on OnDA benchmarks show that RODASS achieves state-of-the-art performance, highlighting its robustness and adaptability.
-These advancements make RODASS a promising solution for real-world applications with continuous domain shifts.
-Future work may explore extending these strategies to other complex scenarios, further improving the model's adaptability and performance.
+In this study, we present the Dynamic Ambiguity-Wise Adaptation (DAWA) for solving real-time domain adaptive semantic segmentation under adverse weather conditions.
+DAWA address the challenge of ambiguous classes by continuous domain shifts that arise in online environments with DAP Mask and DAC Mix.
+Experiments on OnDA benchmarks show that DAWA achieves state-of-the-art performance, highlighting its competitiveness.
+Future work may explore extending these strategies to other complex scenarios, further improving its adaptability and performance.

+\textbf{Acknowledgement.} This work was supported by the National Natural Science Foundation of China (62371351, 62202349), the Young Elite Scientists Sponsorship Program by CAST (2023QNRC001), and the Fundamental Research Funds for the Central Universities (ZYTS25036).